joshl26/Outdoorsy/README.md

 Outdoorsy is a full-stack website project where users can create and review campsites.
 To review or create a campsite, you must have an account.

-This project has been created utilizing the technologies listed below.

 ## Functionalities

 > Anyone can view the campsites and reviews without needing to sign up or log in.